GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 You could also use one of the many pop-up, alert, or tooltip based libraries out there.
 Many of these tend to work in a similar way.

-- Append some container to the body for showing popups.
+- Append some container to the body for showing pop-ups.
 - Style it so that it sits above everything else.
 - Create an element and append it to the container to show a pop-up.
 - Hide it by removing the pop-up element from the DOM.